 Local craft stores are so stocked now that you can purchase these tissue paper tassels in all colors already made and then string them together in various color combinations.
-If you love the look of a tassel garland like this, you can also purchase one from Etsy shop Blush Bazaar for $20.
+If you love the look of a tassel garland like this, you can also purchase one from Etsy shop GlitterGrainDesignCo. for $26.

 I love upcycling, especially when it looks as beautiful as this book page garland.
-Take old or vintage books you can find at thrift stores, use the pages and cut leaves in various sizes and shapes and string them together either by gluing or by sewing them together with a machine.
-You can make a bunch like this and use it on corners of doors or mantels, or make a traditional garland for a tabletop or to hang about a fireplace or doorway.
+Take old or vintage books you can find at thrift stores, use the pages and cut leaves in various sizes, and shapes and string them together either by gluing or by sewing them with a machine.
+You can make a bunch like this and use on corners of doors or mantels, or make traditional fall garlands for a tabletop or to hang about a fireplace or doorway.
 The overall look is beautiful, environmentally friendly, and vintage.